-The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, broadening their horizons and widening their opportunities.
+The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, expanding their opportunities and widening their horizons.
 Learning is carefully connected, interweaving knowledge and skills to make it meaningful, while ensuring that the National Curriculum is followed.

 “Within Geography lessons we aim to inspire a curiosity of the ever-changing world whilst developing an understanding of the interaction between physical and human processes.”

-Miss Filkins – Geography Lead
+Miss Burns – Geography Lead